sualeh/creditcardnumber/.github/README.md

 - Internationalization of card numbers is supported
 - Validity is enforced by JUnit 5 tests
 - Java 8 or newer is required
+- Android friendly, even though Java 8 Date and Time API is used

 ## Download and Use in Projects